flemay/3musketeers/docs/guide/contributing.md

 <!-- Copy of CONTRIBUTING.md -->

-Contributions are greatly appreciated and here are different ways
+Contributions are greatly appreciated and here are different ways:

 1. :star: [Star it][linkProjectRepo]!
 1. :mega: Share with your friends!